 be part of our startspeak community …

-Yamatji woman Mandy White is a painter and mixed media artist.
+Yamatji woman Mandy White (above right) is a painter and mixed media artist.
 Working from DADAA Midland‘s Focus Studios, she has developed a large body of work that has been exhibited widely.
 In the 2015 As we Are exhibition, she won the Nulsen Reconciliation Action Plan Aboriginal & Torres Strait Islander Award for her painting ‘Rooster Dancing’.
 Following this, she was invited to exhibit work at the annual Wholehearted exhibition at Sir Charles Gairdner Hospital Art Gallery.
 In 2016 Mandy entered multiple works into the annual Revealed and NAIDOC exhibitions.

 Jo Hayward is a visual artist working from DADAA’s Freight Studio, as well as from her home studio.
 Jo has worked with a number or professional artists including Nalda Searles on a textile project and Camilla Loveridge on using polymer transfer techniques.
 Jo has exhibited her work broadly, with some of her work touring nationally and internationally as part of a collaboration between DADAA and KCAT in Ireland.
 For the past eight years, Jo has been helping curate some of the Freight Gallery exhibitions through working collaboratively with DADAA’s Creative Producer Chris Williams.
 She has also been artist-in-residence at MarshArt in the West Kimberley and visited Newman as a volunteer to help set up a new art gallery.
 Jo has received several awards and commissions for her work.